-Consideration will be given to supporting children who have witnessed peer on peer abuse.
+Consideration will be given to supporting children who have witnessed peer on peer/child on child abuse.
 Witnessing such an event is likely to be traumatic and support may be required.

-Following any report of peer on peer abuse, it is likely that some children will take "sides".
+Following any report of peer on peer/child on child abuse, it is likely that some children will take "sides".
 FSM will be doing all they can to ensure both the victim and alleged perpetrator, and any witnesses, are not being bullied or harassed.